MicrosoftLearning/MB-230-Dynamics365forCustomerService/Instructions/Labs/TW-7004-Lab1_Capstone.md

 After some initial discovery, you have determined the following:
 - Customer can purchase specific support contracts that not only provide them priority support over other customers, but also entitle them to specific response times.
 There are three levels of support:
-    +  Diamond: Allows them to open up to 100 incidents over 1 year and guarantees a 30 minute response when new cases are opened.
+    +  **Diamond**: Allows them to open up to 100 incidents over 1 year and guarantees a 30 minute response when new cases are opened.
-    + Platinum: Allows them to open up to 50 incidents over 1 year and guarantees a 1 hour response when new cases are opened.
+    + **Platinum**: Allows them to open up to 50 incidents over 1 year and guarantees a 1 hour response when new cases are opened.
-    + Gold: Allows them to open up to 25 incidents over 1 year and guarantees a 2 hour response when new cases are opened.
+    + **Gold**: Allows them to open up to 25 incidents over 1 year and guarantees a 2 hour response when new cases are opened.
 - When customers purchase specific products, they are entitled to 1 year of warranty support on that product.